samuelkcc/octopus-foxess-smart-charging/README.md

 ## 🔒 Security, Privacy & Local Storage
 Your security is maintained by design:
-* **Zero Third-Party Logging:** This application does not run on an external web server and does not transmit data to any tracking networks.
-All logic occurs in your personal browser tab.
+* **Zero Third-Party Logging:** This application is served as a static GitHub Page and does not transmit data to any tracking networks or external servers.
+All logic occurs locally in your personal browser tab.
 * **Local Encryption:** Your credentials can be saved locally within your browser's standard `localStorage` wrapper.
 For safe manual backups, you can download a locally encrypted backup data file protected by AES-256 standard encryption.

 ---